navidJadid/openease-setup/README.md

     OPENEASE_ROOT_DIR=<path to the parent directory of the repositories>
     ```

-    Normally, the script would clone the `openease`, `knowrob` and `dockerbridge` repositories into the same parent directory, but if you instead want them to end upin different locations, then change the following paths:
+    Normally, the script would clone the `openease`, `knowrob` and `dockerbridge` repositories into the same parent directory, but if you instead want them to end up in different locations, then change the following paths:

     ``` shell
     OPENEASE_PARENT_DIR=<path to the openease repository>